Useful Notes: Arizona

 - Gilbert: Largest incorporated town by population in the United States.

 - Glendale: The city where the NFL Cardinals are currently based at.
-Their stadium will also host the 2015 Super Bowl.
+Their stadium hosted the 2015 Super Bowl.

-- Maricopa: The southernmost city in the area.
+- Maricopa: The southernmost city in the area, over ten miles away from the "body" of the metro area.
 Sometimes known for having the only Amtrak station in the area.

 - Mesa: Founded by Latter-Day Saints in the 19th century, this city contains most of the Valley's LDS population, including a Mormon temple (renowned for its Christmas-season display of lights).
 It's famous for serving the spring training base of the Chicago Cubs.